How to get divorced in the UK (England & Wales) - Step by step filing for divorce guide

 Did you know you/your ex can still make a financial claim in the future even though you’re divorced?
 Decide if you want to make your financial split legally binding through a consent order.
 A consent order will put an end to any future claims.

-Online divorces tend to go through more quickly than paper divorces, however if there are any complications in the divorce, you may only be able to go down the paper route.
+Online divorces tend to go through more quickly than paper divorces.
+However, if there are any complications in the divorce, you may only be able to go down the paper route.

-How long does it take to divorce/ end your civil partnership?
+How long does it take to get divorced?

 It depends.
 For a more detailed answer, we've created a guide for how long a divorce takes with tips on how to speed the process up.